Biden frees frozen Afghan billions for relief, 9/11 victims

 “The humanitarian community did not choose the government, but that is no excuse to punish the people, and there is a middle course — to help the Afghan people without embracing the new government,” Miliband said.

-The Justice Department had signaled several months ago that the Biden administration was poised to intervene in a federal lawsuit filed by 9/11 victims and families of victims in New York City by filing what’s known as a “statement of interest.”
-The deadline for that filing had been pushed back until Friday.

 Gannon reported from Kabul, Afghanistan.
-Associated Press writers Eric Tucker and Ellen Knickmeyer in Washington contributed reporting.
+Associated Press writers Eric Tucker and Ellen Knickmeyer in Washington and Jennifer Peltz in New York contributed reporting.

 Credit: Shawn Baldwin